Kasra-G/ReactorController/README.md

 ![2021-05-24_20 30 13](https://user-images.githubusercontent.com/18647702/119422464-27fbd600-bccf-11eb-8a38-61909bb6aae8.png)

 ## Known Issues
 - If the reactor has a very large max RF/t generation capacity but a low RF/t drain, it may oscillate around the target buffer.
-This is partly due to my inexperience with setting PID constants, so any help here would be appreciated.
+This is a limitation of the specific PID controller implementation used.
   - Workaround: increase the range of the buffer, YMMV
 - Sometimes, the RF/t Drain statistic will fluctuate wildly.
 I don't think this is caused by the program, but in singleplayer, the issue seems to start when directly interacting with the reactor UI, and seems to get better by relogging.

 ## Future Plans
-- Turbine support
+- Multi monitor support
-- Fully customizable colors
+- External power bank support

 ## Update History
-Last update: 12/14/2024 <p>
+  <b>05/29/2025:</b> Update future turbine support plans <p>
   <b>12/14/2024:</b> Fix issue with Pastebin API, and some major internal code refactors <p>
   <b>12/04/2023:</b> Changed Control rod insertion logic to use a PID controller <p>
   <b>5/24/2021:</b> Added support for Extreme Reactors and Big Reactors <p>